• Products

 1 We recognize that passive investing is not exactly the same as index-tracking.
 Passive investing features low turnover of portfolio securities compared to active approaches, resulting in relatively lower transaction costs.
 A low-turnover approach may be perfectly consistent with an investor’s objectives.
 However, to simplify terminology, this paper uses “passive” and index-tracking” interchangeably.

-Important Risks: Investing involves risk, including the possible loss of principal. • Fixed-income security risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall. • Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. • Mortgage-related and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk. • Foreign investments, including foreign government debt, may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political, economic and regulatory developments.
-These risks may be greater, and include additional risks, for investments in emerging markets.
+Important Risks: Investing involves risk, including the possible loss of principal. ● Fixed-income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. ● Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. ● Mortgage-related and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk. ● Foreign investments, including foreign government debt, may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political, economic and regulatory developments.
+These risks may be greater, and include additional risks, for investments in emerging markets. ● Loans can be difficult to value and less liquid than other types of debt instruments; they are also subject to nonpayment, collateral, bankruptcy, default, extension, prepayment and insolvency risks. ● U.S. Treasury securities are backed by the full faith and credit of the U.S. government as to the timely payment of principal and interest.

 The views expressed herein are those of Wellington Management, are for informational purposes only, and are subject to change based on prevailing market, economic, and other conditions.
 The views expressed may not reflect the opinions of Hartford Funds or any other sub-adviser to our funds.
 They should not be construed as research or investment advice nor should they be considered an offer or solicitation to buy or sell any security.
 This information is current at the time of writing and may not be reproduced or distributed in whole or in part, for any purpose, without the express written consent of Wellington Management or Hartford Funds.